 Buffet B12 Clarinet

-Date reviewed : May 2002
+Date reviewed: May 2002

-Description : The " Industry Standard " student clarinet?
-Features
+The " Industry Standard " student clarinet?

-thumbrest with integral sling hook.
+adjustable thumbrest with integral sling hook

 This is a student clarinet with a noble lineage.
 From its earliest guise